 In my experience, the stigma in our society about mental illness is absolutely real.
 I can still viscerally feel the chills I had, once I was diagnosed, knowing full well from my profession — I’m a lawyer — about all of the inaccurate, irrational views people can have about other people and other things they don’t know about.
 Ignorance breeds fear and irrational beliefs, which breeds stigma.
 I knew that mental illness stigma as as corrosive and dangerous as all other types of irrational prejudice.
 And I knew that, at the time, it had a special pass.
 In many ways, it still does.
 What I didn’t know — what I didn’t even realize — was that I was so accustomed to seeing mental illness from the outside that I was even stigmatizing myself.
 I let society’s prejudices, and my own, control my feelings and thoughts about my illness for 13 years.
 It took an almost deadly series of downfall events to finally be able to look at it in a more healthy — and more objective — way.

 Another mistake I made, in shock from the diagnosis, was to hide it in secrecy.
+Luckily, I had enough insight to realize and accept that I did in fact have a brain illness requiring medicine — but except for taking my medicine and going to my doctor, I went underground and otherwise lived in denial.
 In my decision to go underground with my diagnosis -- for the first 13 years, only five people knew -- I created for myself a truly toxic mix of shame, secrecy, and self-hatred that eventually resulted in rock bottom, then suicidal ideations, and then emergency treatment — then the need to start everything over, from the ground up, a complete rebuilding.
 It did not have to be like this.
-I learned the hard way that bipolar and secrecy are not a healthy mix -- what is far healthier, and ultimately far easier, is being open, seeking inclusion, and finding people whom you can trust -- people to whom you can relate.
+I learned the hard way that bipolar and secrecy — like bipolar and anosognosia (also known as “lack of insight” or lack of being able to perceive that you are ill) are not a healthy mix -- what is far healthier, and ultimately far easier, is being as open and public as you can, seeking inclusion, learning how to have insight about your diagnosis, and finding people whom you can trust -- people to whom you can relate.
 This is not easy.
-Stigma is real.
-Fear from being perceived as different is real.
+Stigma is real, and anosognosia is real.
+A lot of us don’t even believe that we have an illness at first, and fear of being perceived as different is real.
 But, for me, ending secrecy was necessary to live.
 I am so much happier these past six years ever since I stopped hiding this part of who I am.

 In my experience, bipolar maintenance is just like recovery from co-occurring substance abuse -- I take the little action steps that I need to, each day -- take the medicine, do talk therapy, get your sleep, talk to your team, don't isolate, follow the suggestions of your psychiatrist and others you trust.
 The list of little action steps goes on.
 Each day, the little steps of action.
 By now, they are just part of my day, mixed in with all of the things I love to do, and all the things that need to get done.